Accurate Interpretation of Semen Analysis Test Results

 Defining “Normal” Semen Parameters

-You might think that three and a half decades of research on typical semen parameters would have resolved most of the questions and controversies about what “normal” semen parameters should be.
+You might think that almost four decades of research on typical semen parameters would have resolved most of the questions and controversies about what “normal” semen parameters should be.
 Unfortunately, both patients and physicians are still routinely confused about what “normal” means when it comes to interpreting semen analysis results.
 I regularly see men in my office who have good semen parameters but were told that they have significant abnormalities.
 On the other hand, every year large numbers of men are told that their semen parameters are normal when in fact they have significantly decreased fertility potential.
 Why all the confusion?

 Part of the problem lies in the fact that specific sperm counts and quality do not always match up nicely with fertility outcomes.
 Some couples with really low sperm counts are successful at establishing a pregnancy naturally, while others with completely normal semen parameters (and no problems found on female fertility testing) end up needing to utilize advanced treatments such as IVF/ICSI, and sometimes these are not even successful.
 Elements of chance as well as other, yet-to-be-identified fertility problems that do not show up on currently available fertility testing certainly play a role.
 But in general, the numbers and quality of sperm are the strongest predictor of a man’s overall fertility potential that we have at this time.